 They reside in southeastern regions near rivers that drain into marshes or shallow lakes.

-Bengal monitors can survive in a wide variety of conditions, including deserts, rainforests, and ecosystems with snowy winters.
+Bengal monitors can survive in various conditions, including deserts, rainforests, and ecosystems with snowy winters.

 However, they thrive in locations with consistently warm weather.

-Adult Bengal monitors are grey to greenish-grey in hue, with grey to black crossbars running from the chin to the tail.
+Adult Bengal monitors are grey to greenish-grey, with grey to black crossbars running from the chin to the tail.

 However, These marks are often darker in the western regions of the geographic range and lighter in the eastern parts.

-With age, the ventral patterns usually lighten, and the ground color darkens.
+The ventral patterns usually lighten with age, and the ground color darkens.

 As a result, adults have a less prominent and contrasted pattern than younger Bengal monitors.